newslynx/automation/README.md

 Next, save [`secrets.yaml.sample`](secrets.yaml.sample) as `secrets.yaml` and insert your AWS credentials.
 Now, open up [`servers.yaml`](servers.yaml) and configure the options under `aws`.
 For more details on these options, refer to the [AWS Docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html).

-The default ami, `ami-d05e75b8` is the basic Ubuntu 14.04 amd64 image.
+The default ami, `ami-d05e75b8` is the basic Ubuntu 14.04 amd64 image for the us-east-1 region.
+You will have to change this if you are deploying to another region.
+To find out what you should change it to, visit the AWS "Launch an EC2 instance" page, scroll down to the Ubuntu 14.04 image and copy its AMI id.

 Once these are set, provision your EC2 box with the following command: